hcarrillo001/Android-App-UrWodLog/README.md

 Developed an Android Platform app that allows a suer to keep track of there workouts.
   1. Allos Users to create, retrieve, update, and delete workouts.
-  2. Implemented using Firebase real time data base as the form of storage (shown in the last image).
+  2. Implemented using Firebase real time database as the form of storage (shown in the last image).

 Design:
   1. Model View Controller Design.